Crosstalk- and charge-noise-induced multiqubit decoherence in exchange-coupled quantum dot spin qubit arrays: Conclusion

 We also determined the average spin, the Hamming distance, and the entanglement entropy.
-We saw that these three quantities tend to a steady-state value over a similar time scale as the return probability.
+We saw that these three quantities tend to a steady-state value over a time scale similar to that of the return probability.
 The entanglement entropy is solely of theoretical interest, as it cannot be measured experimentally, but the other two quantities, the spin expectation value and Hamming distance, can.
 As a result, the spin expectation value and the Hamming distance are useful proxies for determining $T_2^\ast$.

 The investigation of how $T_2^\ast$ depends on the system size and geometry (i.e., arrangement of spins) is critical because decoherence has a detrimental effect on the fidelity of gates performed on a system of qubits and because, eventually, systems of many qubits will need to be built in order to create a working quantum computer.
 In addition to noise as a source of decoherence, which would be present even for a single qubit, interactions among qubits, while necessary for performing two-qubit gates, can also be a source of decoherence via crosstalk among the qubits.
 Furthermore, how the qubits are arranged can have an effect on the amount of crosstalk that a given qubit experiences simply due to the different connectivities of the qubits with one another in different geometries.
 Therefore, studying the effects of system geometry is just as important as studying the effect of system size.